 To avoid hypoglycemia or low blood sugar, even in people without diabetes, take Asian ginseng with food.

-People with high blood pressure should not take Asian ginseng products without the close supervision of their doctor.
-People with low blood pressure, as well as those with an acute illness, should use caution when taking Asian ginseng.
+People with high blood pressure should not take Asian ginseng products without their doctor's supervision.
+People with low blood pressure, as well as those who are sick, should use caution when taking it.

 People with bipolar disorder should not take ginseng, because it may increase the risk of mania.

-People with autoimmune disease, such as rheumatoid arthritis, lupus, and Crohn’s disease, should ask their doctors before taking Asian ginseng.
+People with autoimmune disease, such as rheumatoid arthritis, lupus, or Crohn's disease, should ask their doctors before taking Asian ginseng.
 Theoretically, Asian ginseng may boost an already overactive immune system.

 Pregnant or breastfeeding women should not take Asian ginseng.
 Asian ginseng may cause vaginal bleeding.